m4fn3/simulator-trainer/README.md

 # simulator-trainer

+Simulator tweak injection and helpers

+## Usage

 Drag an iOS app or tweak .deb file into a Simulator to install it

-## Usage

 1. Download/build an iOS app or iOS tweak (`.deb`).
 2. Boot a Simulator with **simulator-trainer**.